dtrelogan/react-formstate/docs/criticisms.md

 ```

 You have to do something along these lines anyway if the user navigates directly from '/users/10/edit' to '/users/create'.

+#### The bottom line

+To approximate pure "explicit initialization" in react-formstate, where the backing model isn't flattened into form state, and is kept available through the life of the form, you have to jump through the hoop of [createModelResult](/docs/reduxIntegration.md#unsubmittedModel).
+It works fine in practice, but, admittedly, react-formstate is not optimized for this use case.
+Instead, react-formstate is optimized for validated forms.
+If the model requires validation, you probably won't do anything with the model until after a valid submit.
+If the model doesn't require validation, it's probably simple enough to write the form in raw React...

 &nbsp;